Daviesia wyattiana: Description

 Daviesia wyattiana is a sparse, erect shrub that typically grows to a height of 1–2.5 m and has glabrous foliage.
 The branchlets are triangular in cross-section and 1.5–3 mm wide and the phyllodes are linear, 40–220 mm long and 2–8 mm wide with a prominent mid-vein.
 The flowers are arranged in groups of four to seven, the groups on a peduncle 7–28 mm long, the individual flowers on pedicels 5–15 mm long.
 The sepals are 3.5–4.5 mm long and joined at the base with more or less equal lobes.
-The standard petal is broadly egg-shaped, about 7 mm long and 8 mm wide and yellow to orange with red or purpish markings, the wings yellow with a red base and 5–6.5 mm long, and the keel is light red and 4.5–5.0 mm long.
+The standard petal is broadly egg-shaped, about 7 mm long and 8 mm wide and yellow to orange with red or purplish markings, the wings yellow with a red base and 5–6.5 mm long, and the keel is light red and 4.5–5.0 mm long.
 Flowering occurs from August to November and the fruit is a triangular pod 7–10 mm long.